 CGSs in these countries mainly deal with banks and extend guarantees, either on a loan-by-loan basis or as a portfolio that complies with certain pre-approved criteria.
 CGC Egypt offers programmes dedicated to micro enterprises and other programmes for small and medium enterprises.
 The majority of their portfolio is dedicated to industrial, agricultural and commercial sectors.
 Similarly, Kafalat in Lebanon offers a number of programmes for small and medium enterprises, with a special focus on innovation (startups), farming and energy.
 However, due to the current economic hardship faced by the country and the decreasing trust in the financial sector, many of these programmes have been suspended (from 2020).
-In an effort to preserve the private sector and reduce business closures and layoffs after the Port of Beirut explosion of August 4, 2020, Kafalat with the support of World Bank introduced "The Building Beirut Businesses Back and Better Fund (B5) Fund" to support the recovery of MSEs damaged by the explosion and to sustain the operations of eligible Microfinance Institutions

-(MFIs) in the form of grants.
-SOTUGAR Tunisia also serves MSMEs and their top three sectors include agriculture & fishing, manufacturing, and technology, media and telecommunication.
+In an effort to preserve the private sector and reduce business closures and layoffs after the Port of Beirut explosion of August 4, 2020, Kafalat - with the support of the World Bank - introduced "The Building Beirut Businesses Back and Better Fund (B5) Fund", to support the recovery of MSEs damaged by the explosion and to sustain the operations of eligible Microfinance Institutions (MFIs) in the form of grants.
+SOTUGAR Tunisia also serves MSMEs and their top three sectors include agriculture & fishing, manufacturing and technology, media & telecommunications.
+JLGC offers programmes dedicated to SMEs, micro enterprises, housing loan guarantees and Kafala guarantees for Islamic finance.
+Their top three sectors in terms of outstanding guarantees are manufacturing, wholesale and retail trade, and hotels and restaurants.
+Similarly, Tamwilcom Morocco offers guarantee programmes including investment and working capital loans and their top three sectors are manufacturing, construction, wholesale and retail trade.
+CGCI Algeria mainly offer products to SMEs and very small enterprises and have a programme dedicated to agriculture.